AnimaApp/anima-dsa/packages/docs/index.md

 features:
   - title: Sync your code components with Figma
-    details: Translate your code component into a Figma library, and keep it in sync with code
+    details: Translate your code component into a Figma library, and keep it synced with code

   - title: Manage design tokens
     details: Push changes as a PR, directly from Figma